What is the Best Dog Nutritrion? 6 Essential Nutrients for a Healthy Dog

 Just like carrots, cucumbers cut into small, chewable pieces with the skins cut off, can be good for your dog.
 Just stay away from pickled cucumbers as it contains too much vinegar and salt.

-Can dogs eat broccoli?
-Yes, and no. Small amounts of broccoli can be included in your dog’s diet (about less than 5%).
-Go slow on broccoli heads though as they can cause stomach upsets.
+Small amounts of broccoli can be included in your dog’s diet (about less than 5%).
+Go slow on broccoli heads though as it can cause stomach upsets.

 This is one vegetable that has no issues and is a very safe vegetable to give your dog.

-No, these two should be avoided as they are harmful to your dogs.
-Onions and garlic can cause red blood cells in your dogs to break down.
+Onion and garlic should be avoided as they are harmful to your dogs.
+They can cause red blood cells in your dogs to break down.
 This condition is called hemolytic anaemia.
-When the red blood cells break down, they can cause your dog to receive less oxygen.
+When the red blood cells break down, it causes your dog to receive less oxygen.

 Potatoes and sweet potatoes